 After the French Revolution, the Holy Crown of Thorns was transferred to the Cathedral of Notre-Dame de Paris.
 The reliquary containing the Holy Crown of Thorns can be seen in the Treasury at all times.
 The veneration of the Crown takes place on the first Friday of the month at 3 PM.
 The Crown remains in the sanctuary until everyone who wishes to see it has had an opportunity to do so.

 This is what is left of the Holy Crown of Thorns acquired by Louis IX.
-It is now housed in Notre-Dame Cathedral in Paris in a container provided by Napoléon.
+Up until the great fire of April 15, 2019, it was housed at Notre-Dame Cathedral in Paris in a container provided by Napoléon.
 The THORNS have been given away over the centuries, often to popes and kings.

 Priest from Tourves (in Provence) receives a Thorn from the Holy Crown of Thorns